TimGyger/VIF/README.md

 ## Repository Structure

 - **`Simulation`**
-  Provides scripts for generating data for the simulation studies and the generated Data used for the experiments.
-  Contains scripts to run the simulation experiments.
+  Provides scripts for generating data for the simulation studies and the generated Data used for the experiments and contains scripts to run the simulation experiments.
 Refer to the `README.md` file in the `Simulation` folder for a detailed description of the various simulations and how to execute them.

-- **`Real World`**
+- **`Real_World`**
   Includes scripts and data for the real-world application.